If you've been diagnosed with cancer,

 People who are having chemotherapy

-or radiation therapy may
+or radiation therapy may need help

-create a nutrition plan geared to your specific needs.
+nutrition plan geared to your specific needs.

 Exercise can also help a person stay healthy during recovery.
 If you're being treated